-Within the developed sector, local goals for post construction stormwater management on new development are prescribed in Berkeley and Jefferson counties.
+Within the developed sector, local goals for post construction stormwater management (Stormwater Performance BMPs) on new development are prescribed in Berkeley and Jefferson counties as displayed in Table 8.
 The vast majority of new development is expected to occur in those counties where the MS4 program is applicable (Berkeley) or local ordinances have been enacted that require commensurate controls (Jefferson).
 For those counties the rate of implementation of Stormwater Performance BMPs on new development experienced in the recent past have been used to project goals for the future.